arve0/master/thesis.md

 1500$ \si{\micro\metre} and resolution of $\approx 3 \times 3$ \si{\micro\metre}.

 ### SHG images
-SHG images was collected with a 25x/0.95 NA water objective.
+SHG images were collected with a 25x/0.95 NA water objective.
 The pulsed infrared laser was set to 890 nm, intensity 20%, gain 40%, offset 80% and electro-optic modulator on.
 0.9 NA air condensor was used and forward light was measured with non-descanned PMT detector using a 445/20 nm bandpass filter.
 Gain of PMT